Auckland Council and Auckland Transport (AT) are making a $24-million investment in several capital projects in the seaside village of Devonport.

 The request for proposals for retail space was open until May 2017 and Auckland Transport is currently in discussions with potential tenants.

-Tenancies are scheduled to open from November 2017 onwards, following building refurbishment works and tenant fit outs.
+Tenancies are scheduled to open from February to March 2018 onwards, following building refurbishment works and tenant fit-outs.
 Further announcements will be made at the appropriate time, in agreement with the new tenants.

 The new boardwalk connects the wharf, Marine Square and Victoria Rd and transforms the eastern side of the wharf into a significant public place on the water’s edge, with space for outside dining and for people to gather.